cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 ```

 If the container has exited (e.g. following a reboot), start it again using `docker start nfvbench`.
-By default, NFVbench (the traffic generator) is configured to run against either of the `3c2n-*` test-cases, so if you are running the `ipsec` test-case, you will need to update the `nfvbench_config_kubernetes.cfg` file with the following options (search the file for the key and update the value):
+By default, NFVbench (the traffic generator) is configured to run against either of the `3c2n-*` test-cases, so if you are running the `ipsec` test-case, you will need to update the `nfvbench_config.cfg` file with the following options (search the file for the key and update the value):
 ```
 # ipsec test-case
 service_chain_count: 1